 We’re going to proceed as if you have chosen to use the push-pull pot, but if you have selected the toggle switch, you perform the modification the same way.

-To perform the Railhammer Hyper Vintage coil splitting modification, we will use the red and the white wires that should already be connected and taped off.
+To start the modification, we’ll use the red and the white wires that should already be connected and taped off.
 These wires will be left connected, but we’ll take the tape off and solder the pair of wires to the switch.
 We will also solder a new wire from the switch to Ground.
 When completed, we should have changed our wiring from looking like Figure 3 to looking like Figure 4.

 When you pull out the push-pull pot, it will make a connection between the red and white wires and Ground, which will short out the second coil, effectively splitting the pickup.

-As you can see, modifying your guitar to allow for Railhammer Hyper Vintage coil splitting is not too difficult, and it makes for a fantastic first or second guitar mod.
-You get a dramatic change in sound with minimal effort, and if you choose to go with the push-pull pot, the modification is reversible.
-If you went with the toggle switch, you would see the same lugs to solder the wires to as you do in Figure 4.
+As you can see, modifying your guitar to for coil-splitting isn’t too difficult, and it makes for a fantastic first or second guitar mod.
+You get a dramatic change in sound with minimal effort, and if you choose to go with the push-pull pot, the modification is completely reversible.
+If you went with the toggle switch, you would see the same lugs to solder the wires to, as you do in Figure 4.

 We hope that we have helped you discover a new modification.
-If you have enjoyed this Railhammer Hyper Railhammer Hyper Vintage coil splitting guide, please share it on Facebook and Twitter.
+If you’ve enjoyed this guide and have found it helpful, please feel free to share it on Facebook and Twitter.
 For more articles on guitar electronics, visit humbuckersoup.com.